 If you experience five or more symptoms for two weeks or more, you may be depressed.
 Determining if you have depression may not include taking a depression test, but it will involve reviewing your history with your doctor or mental health professional.
 They will want to know what symptoms you’ve experienced, for how long, the severity, and if mental illnesses run in your family.
 They may also want to see if you have a history of drugs or alcohol.
-It is a time for honesty about your thoughts and feelings, so the best course of treatment is determined.
+Your doctor or mental health professional can then determine a diagnosis and help you to explore treatment options.

 Depression may not have a single cause, but there are factors such as life-changing events, environment, thinking patterns affecting how a person reacts to change, and genetics that may play a role in how symptoms develop.
 This may happen to anyone, and there is a remedy.
 Signs of depression in teenagers or adults vary, and there might be a lot of causes.
 Grieving the loss of a loved one may lead to depression.
 Living conditions such as homelessness, poverty, or violence may lead to feeling depressed.
 Hormone changes or unknown medical conditions may contribute to changes in mood and depression.

 While many people live with depression, depression may be unexplained.
 Some people have experienced symptoms of depression and can’t pinpoint why.
 Some may not realize something they saw or felt triggered their symptoms.
 Personal situations such as getting sick, financial troubles, job loss, or trauma may contribute to feeling depressed.
 Circumstances such as changes in weather (seasonal affective disorder or SAD), smoking, thyroid issues, poor sleeping habits, social media overload, or poor family relations are other possible causes.